EthanLin-TWer/frontend-nanodegree-mobile-portfolio/CRP-OPTIMIZATION-TODOLIST.md

 * [ ] Others
   * [x] Optimize online images
   * [ ] Optimize online fonts
-  * [ ] Refactor all duplicate configuration?
+  * [x] Refactor all duplicate configuration?
-    * [ ] Can they auto scan new components with a new folder and similar structure?
+    * [x] Can they auto scan new components with a new folder and similar structure?  - yes most of them, while some cannot:
+      * `concat` task: not able to auto-scan components as now components are hard-coded
+      * `imagemagick-resize` task: images path can only be hardcoded as they need unique size while resizing
+      * `critical` task: hardcoded due to lack of support of the plugin
-    * [ ] Can they auto scan files?
+    * [x] Can they auto scan files?  - yes, as long as they're following project naming/structure conventions like:
+      * js files: make sure they are categorized and placed under `vendor/` or `bundle/` directory
+      * css files: make sure they are categorized and placed under different directories like `main/` or `print/`
+      * html files: make sure they are placed under the component directory root
+      * images: make sure they are placed under `images/` folder under the component directory root
+      * components: make sure they have their own directory under `src`, like `index/` and `pizza/`
-    * [ ] Support component based build & watch?
+    * [x] Support component based build & watch? - not necessary at the moment
   * [ ] optimize css import